-Baffle Chamber: In incinerator design, a chamber designed to promote the settling of fly ash and coarse particulate matter by changing the direction and/or reducing the velocity of the gases produced by the combustion of the refuse or sludge.
+Baffle Chamber: In incinerator design, a chamber designed to promote the settling of fly ash and coarse particulate matter by changing the direction and/or reducing the velocity of the gasses produced by the combustion of the refuse or sludge.

-Baghouse: A combustion plant emission control device that consists of an array of fabric filters through which flue gases pass in an incinerator flue.
+Baghouse: A combustion plant emission control device that consists of an array of fabric filters through which flue gasses pass in an incinerator flue.
 Particles are trapped and thus prevented from passing into the atmosphere.